tomjaguarpaw/trainings/lynda/diversity-and-inclusion-in-a-global-enterprise.md

 Diversity is a business imperative.
 The successful companies of the future will be global companies.

-Diversity increases companie's ability ot capture new markets.
+Diversity increases company's ability ot capture new markets.

 A scenario in which women achieved complete gender parity could increase global output by more than 25%.